 This is the next step in the long-range vision to promote safety, mobility, and economic opportunity along SH-21 between Lucky Peak and Idaho City.
 In conjunction with the existing wildlife underpass and fencing to the south, this project will further reduce the number of wildlife-vehicle collisions and maintain habitat connectivity for big game.
 The goal is to reduce wildlife collisions from MP 18.4 to MP 19.6 highway by 80%.

 The overpass is expected to be 120-150′ long.
 It will utilize existing terrain to reduce costs and impact to the topography.

 Big game fencing on either side of the overpass will funnel wildlife to the crossing.
 Its placement will consider terrain, constructability, future maintenance and avoid impairing views from the road.

-In 2010, ITD constructed a grade-separated wildlife underpass on ID-21 at MP 18.2.
+In 2010, ITD constructed a grade-separated wildlife underpass on SH-21 at MP 18.2.
 Game cameras monitoring that underpass show extensive use by mule deer, elk and other wildlife – all of which pose serious safety and mobility hazards to drivers if they were on the road.
-This also improved habitat linkage and landscape connectivity to the Boise River Wildlife Management Area and adjacent public lands of the Boise National Forest, U.S. Army Corps of Engineers, Idaho Department of Lands, City of Boise and Bureau of Land Management.
+This also improved habitat linkage and landscape connectivity to the Boise River Wildlife Management Area and adjacent public lands of the Boise National Forest, U.S. Army Corps of Engineers, Idaho Department of Lands, City of Boise, and Bureau of Land Management.

 As ITD developed this project, it received support from Idaho Department of Fish and Game, U.S. Forest Service, Army Corps of Engineers, the City of Boise, Ada and Boise Counties, numerous Non-Governmental Organizations, and the Western Federal Lands Highway Division (WFLHD) of the Federal Highways Division.
 Investment in these improvements supports the varied missions of these agencies to serve the citizens and taxpayers of Idaho.